Cedctf/ethclbet/README.md

 ## 🔑 The Solution

-- **Unified Market Aggregation** – Aggregate events details such as title, prices, liquidity, and market depth from multiple prediction market platforms into a single interface through subgraphs.
+- **Unified Market Aggregation** – Aggregate market details such as title, prices, liquidity, and market depth from multiple prediction market platforms into a single interface through subgraphs.
 - **Private & Secure Betting** – Use Oasis Sapphire smart contracts and SIWE authentication to keep bet allocations and strategies private, viewable only by the user.
 - **Intelligent Optimization** – Leverage an LLM hosted on Oasis ROFL to match equivalent prediction markets and calculate the optimal allocation of funds across platforms to maximize returns.
 - **Automated Execution & Settlement** – Place bets, track market resolutions, and update user balances automatically through secure smart contract workflows.